What Is a Fair Credit Score?

 - Consider applications.
 Opening too many credit accounts within a short period of time could hurt your score.
 Credit-scoring formulas take recent inquiries into account.
 And lenders could also get a negative impression of your finances.

 - Monitor your credit.
 Checking your credit reports regularly can help ensure the information used to calculate your credit score is accurate.
 You can take a look at your TransUnion® credit report anytime through CreditWise.
-And you can get free copies of your credit reports every 12 months from each of the three major credit bureaus—TransUnion, Equifax® and Experian—at AnnualCreditReport.com.
+And you can get free copies of your credit reports from each of the three major credit bureaus—TransUnion, Equifax® and Experian—at AnnualCreditReport.com.

 - Beware of quick fixes.
 Remember that building credit takes time.
 There’s no such thing as a quick credit fix.
 But it’s never a bad time to start developing good habits to help improve your credit.